 | Columbus McKinnon Corporation (CMCO) | 50 | 48 | 49 |

-Hillenbrand has a consensus target price equal to its current stock price of 31.67, indicating a stable outlook.
-In contrast, Columbus McKinnon’s target consensus of 49 suggests significant upside potential from its current price of 16.53.
+Hillenbrand, Inc. has a target consensus of 32, closely matching its current price of 31.84.
+Columbus McKinnon’s consensus of 49 suggests a potential upside from its current price of 16.44, reflecting more optimistic analyst sentiment.

 Strengths and Weaknesses

-The following table summarizes the strengths and weaknesses of Hillenbrand, Inc. (HI) and Columbus McKinnon Corporation (CMCO).
+The following table outlines the strengths and weaknesses of Hillenbrand, Inc. (HI) and Columbus McKinnon Corporation (CMCO) based on the most recent data.

 | Criterion | Hillenbrand, Inc. (HI) | Columbus McKinnon Corporation (CMCO) |